rioki/www.rioki.org/content/posts/2018-01-02-the-second-90-percent.md

 This puts it mildly, but humans are for the most part really bad at estimating effort.

-The standard project management aproach to managing large tasks with a high degree of uncertainty is to [break down the large task][1] into smaller and smaller tasks.
+The standard project management approach to managing large tasks with a high degree of uncertainty is to [break down the large task][1] into smaller and smaller tasks.
 The idea is that each task can be reasoned about and thus estimated to a higher degree of certainty.
 This is true,